 We are all designers.
-Without taking anything away from the design industry, we need more people in all industries to recognize the impact that comes from their “designs” - whether it's a doctor's diagnosis or a teacher's curriculum or a government employee - every human is a designer.
+Without taking anything away from the design industry, we need more people in all industries to recognize the impact that comes from their “designs" - whether it's a doctor's diagnosis or a teacher's curriculum or a government employee - every human is a designer.
 As a discipline, we are trained to creatively solve challenges, to consider the future implications, to consider those other than ourselves.
 Our world is by design and we need more designers than ever before to handle the evolving world.
 I ask one thing of you in closing - teach one child design thinking or empower an adult by telling them they are a designer.
-We can all make a difference.

-Places to go to get ideas
+Places to get ideas

 By Daniel Wallen & Jim Watson